alexharri/website/posts/canvas-to-ascii.md

 <SmallNote label="" center>Source: [cognition.ai](https://cognition.ai/)</SmallNote>

 It's a cool effect, especially while in motion, but take a look at those blurry edges!
-The characters follow the cube contours very poorly and as a result the edges look blurry and jagged in places:
+The characters follow the cube contours very poorly, and as a result, the edges look blurry and jagged in places:

 <Image src="~/cube-logo-zoomed-in.png" plain width={450} noMargin />

 This blurriness happens when the shape of ASCII characters is ignored.
 It's disappointing to see because ASCII art looks _so much_ better when shape is utilized.
 I never see shape utilized in generated ASCII art.
 I think that's because it's not really obvious how to consider shape when building an ASCII renderer.

 I started building my ASCII renderer to prove to myself that it's possible to utilize shape in ASCII rendering.
-In this post I'll cover the techniques and ideas I used to capture shape and build this ASCII renderer in detail.
+In this post, I'll cover the techniques and ideas I used to capture shape and build this ASCII renderer in detail.

 We'll start with the basics of image-to-ASCII conversion and see where the common issue of blurry edges comes from.
-After that I'll show you the approach I used to fix that and achieve sharp, high-quality ASCII rendering.
-At the end we'll improve on that with by implementing contrast enhancement techniques.
+After that, I'll show you the approach I used to fix that and achieve sharp, high-quality ASCII rendering.
+At the end, we'll improve on that by implementing contrast enhancement techniques.

 Let's get to it!